Islam0mar/rcrl/README.md

 - ```cmake path/to/repo``` - call cmake to generate the build files
 - ```cmake --build .``` - compiles the project
 - the resulting binary is ```host_app``` in ```bin``` of the build folder

+## TODO

+- [x] use libclang
+- [x] replace tiny process with boost process
+- [ ] rewrite test cases
+- [ ] smarter header generation for functions and variables
+- [ ] allow redefinition (currently shadow subsequent variables except in the same buffer RTLD_DEEPBIND)
+- [ ] test on windows
+- [ ] check for errors in compilation
+- [ ] check for errors in compiler command
+- [ ] add timeout for compilation
+- [ ] add option to add link flags